Return to Index

 - Cool down after all workouts.

-- Stop exercising immediately and consult your doctor if you experience pain, dizziness, rapid heart beat, pubic or back pain, bleeding, or palpitations.
+- Stop exercising immediately and consult your doctor if you experience pain, lightheadedness, rapid heart beat, pubic or back pain, bleeding, or palpitations.

 - Remember to stay well hydrated.